 Includes fundamentals of composition, proper exposure, and image editing processes.
 Readings and discussions concerning journalistic ethics in the age of digital image manipulation.
-Students may provide a suitable digital camera, or the college will have a limited number of cameras for check out.
+Students may provide a suitable digital camera, or the college will have cameras for rental.
 PhotoShop software will be used to edit photos, but this is not primarily a course to learn PhotoShop.
 Weekly photo assignments and group critiques of class work.
 This course focuses on both technical competence and conceptual creativity.
 ARTS; Students may not receive credit for both JOUR 119 and ART 119; M. Godsil